 Kristian Åtland holds an MA degree in Russian cultural studies from the University of Oslo and a PhD in political science from the University of Tromsø.

 In the period from 1994 to 2002, he was employed in the Norwegian Foreign Service and served as desk officer in the Foreign Ministry’s Russia and CIS division, as Second Secretary at the Norwegian Embassy in Kiev, and as Consul at the Norwegian Consulate General in San Francisco.

-In the academic year 2019–2020, he is a Visiting Scholar at the Institute of Slavic, East European, and Eurasian Studies (ISEEES), University of California, Berkeley, where he works on a project related to the Donbas conflict in the Eastern Ukraine.
+In the academic year 2019–2020, he was a Visiting Scholar at the Institute of Slavic, East European, and Eurasian Studies (ISEEES), University of California, Berkeley, where he worked on a project related to the Donbas conflict in the Eastern Ukraine.

 - Russian security and defense policy